d4darius/weather/README.md

 ### `get_forecast`

 Primary forecast tool: resolves the appropriate NWS endpoints for a pair of coordinates (via the NWS "points" API), fetches the detailed forecast, and formats the next few forecast periods into readable text.
 If the NWS path fails, it falls back to querying Open-Meteo and formatting that response instead.
 This tool encapsulates provider selection (NWS first, Open-Meteo fallback), error handling, and presentation formatting so clients always receive a friendly forecast string.

+### `get_current_location`

+Determines the user's current city based on their IP address using the ip-api service.
+This tool acts as a convenience method to fetch the user's location without requiring manual input.
+It ensures graceful handling of errors and provides a default value if the location cannot be resolved.

+### `get_flights`

+Fetches a list of flights between two airports based on their IATA codes.
+This tool queries the Google Flights API to retrieve flight details, including departure time, duration, and price.
+It sorts the flights by departure time and formats the results into a human-readable list.
+Handles API errors gracefully and ensures a user-friendly output.

 # Running the Server